 Whichever way you look at this paint color, White Dove paint color is a total winner!

-This post shares our spa bath trim that we painted in this color, as well as some of my favorite Instagram images from designers who feature this color often!
+This post shares our spa bath that we recently re-painted in this color, as well as some of my favorite Instagram images from designers who feature this color often!
 I hope sharing a variety of images of this color will inspire you to feel confident in taking the leap!

 The room above features White Dove on the walls and Chantilly Lace on the trim.